tamarojgreen/openlegacy/openlegacy/openlegacy-providers/openlegacy-applinx/readme.txt

 - Place the following JAR's from Applinx installation in lib folder: gxserver.jar, gxadmin.jar, gxframework.jar, saglic.jar

-- Edit each of the following launchers under: openlegacy\openlegacy-providers\openlegacy-applinx\lib, to match your local maven path (typically C:\Users\**** YOUR_USER*****\.m2)
+- Install to local maven repository: Edit each of the following launchers under: openlegacy\openlegacy-providers\openlegacy-applinx\lib, to match your local maven path (typically C:\Users\**** YOUR_USER*****\.m2)

 - Execute ALL the launchers (right click run as -> <launcher name> )